-Explore captivating Gaspé Peninsula, one of the most scenic drives in Quebec.
+Explore the captivating Gaspé Peninsula, one of the most scenic drives in Quebec.
 It’s definitely a trip of a lifetime and a must-see destination.
-This adventurous road trip hugs the shores of the mighty Saint Lawrence from Quebec City and offers unlimited outdoor activities, four National Parks, UNESCO World Heritage Sites and striking landscape features like Percé Rock and the Red Rock shores.
+This adventurous road trip hugs the shores of the mighty Saint Lawrence from Quebec City.
+It offers unlimited outdoor activities, four National Parks, UNESCO World Heritage Sites and striking landscape features like Percé Rock and the Red Rock shores.

 This area boasts some of North America’s best whale watching and birdwatching opportunities, along with exceptional geology.